cfsengineering/CEASIOMpy/readme.md

 ## Contributing

-CEASIOMpy is an open source project and we welcome contributions from everyone.
+We welcome contributions from everyone.
 If you want to contribute to the development of CEASIOMpy, please read the document [contributing.md](contributing.md).

 ## More information